mobilization briefs

 The list of mobilized soldiers killed in the war has been updated to include Andrey Gorbatenko from the Volgograd region, Roman Koshpaev, Aleksandr Kotelnikov, and Ilya Buldakov from the Kirov region, as well as Konstantin Stanchenko from the Volgograd region and Dmitry Protopopov from Buryatia [Russia's constituent republic].

 Based on open sources, Mediazona [independent Russian media outlet] and BBC News Russian, together with volunteers, have verified the names of 56,858 Russian fighters killed in Ukraine, including 6,816 mobilized soldiers.
-Over the past week, the list has been updated with the names of 406 military personnel, including 62 draftees.
+Over the past week, the list has been updated with the names of 406 military personnel, including 62 mobilized men.
 Additionally, Mediazona journalists reported on Russian soldiers who died in the first weeks of the war near Kyiv, which, according to Putin, Russian troops did not intend to storm.
 In total, during the first five weeks of the war, that is, before the retreat from Kyiv, Russian troops lost about 4,000 men.

 Soldiers of the 169th Brigade complained that they were not being discharged after their contracts expired.
 They stated that they were not informed about the open-ended nature of their contracts due to the mobilization decree when they signed.
 Furthermore, the soldiers are not receiving uniforms or combat pay, and those who refuse to go on combat missions are being threatened with transfer to assault troops.